prm036/StarEmbed/src_clean/model/handcrafted_features/README.md

 #### Required Arguments
 - `--split`: Dataset split to process (`train`, `validation`, `test`, or `anom`)
 - `--dataset_path`: Path to the HuggingFace dataset directory on disk
+- `--output_path`: Path to save the extracted features as a hugging face dataset

 #### Optional Arguments
 - `--num_workers`: Number of worker processes for parallel processing (default: 4)